June 20, 2015

 For the history of Mario, check out the post here.

 In 1988, Nintendo released Super Mario Bros.
 3 for the Famicom in Japan, while the American release for the Nintendo Entertainment System was delayed until early 1990 due to a shortage of ROM chips.
 For American audiences, it was a return to the classic gameplay established in the original as the American version of Super Mario Bros.
-2 was a reskinned version of the game Yume Kojo: Doki Doki Panic since Nintendo felt the true sequel was too difficult for them (it would eventually see a release in America as The Lost Levels).
+2 was a reskinned version of the game Yume Kojo: Doki Doki Panic, since Nintendo felt the true sequel was too difficult for them (it would eventually see a release in America as The Lost Levels).
 Once again, two-players were able to play by alternating turns each level as Mario or Luigi.
-It was also the first game in the series to feature an overworld map.
+It was also the first game in the series to feature an overworld map where players could select a stage to play, rather than just proceed into each successive level upon the previous one’s completion.

 Iggy, Lemmy, Ludwig, Morton, Wendy, Larry and Roy.

-Originally unnamed, Nintendo of America gave them names based on musicians and celebrities: Larry, with a Mohawk, was named after Larry Mullen, Jr.; Morton, who had a white head with a star over one eye, was named after Morton Downey, Jr.; Wendy O., with feminine accessories including a polka-dotted bow, was named after Wendy O. Williams; Roy, with large red sunglasses, was named after Roy Orbison; Lemmy, with a Mohawk and crazy eyes, was named after Lemmy Kilmister; Ludwig Von, with a single fang and Beethoven-style hair, was named after Ludwig van Beethoven; and Iggy, with large black glasses and a Mohawk, was named after Iggy Pop.
+Originally unnamed, Nintendo of America gave them names based on musicians and celebrities: Larry, with a Mohawk, was named after Larry Mullen, Jr.; Morton, who had a white head with a star over one eye, was named after Morton Downey, Jr.; Wendy O., with feminine accessories including a polka-dotted bow, high heels, bracelets and lipstick, was named after Wendy O. Williams; Roy, with sunglasses and no visible hair, was named after Roy Orbison; Lemmy, with a rainbow Mohawk, crazy eyes, and balancing on a ball, was named after Lemmy Kilmister; Ludwig Von, with a single fang and Beethoven-style hair, was named after Ludwig van Beethoven; and Iggy, with large glasses and a Mohawk, was named after Iggy Pop.
 Each Koopaling served as the boss of one of seven worlds, with Bowser as the eighth and final.
-Their primary weapons were magic wands.
+Their primary weapons were magic wands that fired out different harmful spells, but could also attack with their shells after they were jumped on.

 New power-ups!

-While all of the familiar power-ups returned, a new assortment of weaponry was provided for the Mario brothers.
-The Super Leaf gave them raccoon ears and a tail that allowed them to attack with it and fly.
-The Tanooki Suit gave them the same abilities as the Super Leaf, but allowed them to briefly turn themselves into invulnerable (and immobile) statues.
+While all of the familiar power-ups returned—including the size-increasing Super Mushroom, fire throwing Fire Flower and invincibility-granting Starmen—a new assortment was provided for the Mario brothers.
+The Super Leaf gave them raccoon ears and a tail that allowed them to attack with it, fly up a great distance with a running charge, or slow their descent.
+The Tanooki Suit gave them the same abilities as the Super Leaf, but also allowed them to briefly turn themselves into invulnerable (and immobile) statues.
 The Frog Suit gave them greater speed and maneuverability in the water, as well as a higher jump.
 The Hammer Suit turned them into versions of The Hammer Brothers, allowing them to fling hammers at enemies.
 Finally, the P-Wing granted them indefinite flight for an entire level until an enemy made contact or another power-up was grabbed.
-A less-common power-up was the Goombah Shoe; a large green shoe with a wind-up key that could be taken from the Goomba riding in it and worn to prevent damage from spikes and spiked enemies.
-Power-ups could also be won in mini-games and saved for later use in one of three slots accessible on the map; allowing a player to begin a level with their chosen power-up active.
+A less-common power-up was the Goomba Shoe; a large green shoe with a wind-up key that could be taken from the Goomba riding in it and worn to prevent damage from spikes and spiked enemies.
+Power-ups could also be won in mini-games and saved for later use in one of three slots accessible on the map, allowing a player to begin a level with their chosen power-up active.

 From plumbers to janitors as the brothers try to clean up Brooklyn.